psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 One hundred and fifty champions strong,
 Of greatest speed and reputation.

-O. " What beautiful country, speak the truth,
+O. "What beautiful country, speak the truth,
 That eyes have any-where beholden—
 O say, is that the Land of Youth,
-Thou gentle maid of ringlets golden ? "
+Thou gentle maid of ringlets golden?"

-" Generous Oisin, it is truly—
+"Generous Oisin, it is truly—
 A lie of it I told you never,
 Nor aught I promised e'er to thee,
 But certainly is thine for ever. '